- What is a cooperative society audit?

 The Co-operative Housing society is no doubt an autonomous and self-reliant endeavor.
 However, once every year, it is subject to the scrutiny of an outside agency to have its financial statements audited.
-For this purpose, it hires the services of financial experts in accordance with government laws.
-Annual account audit of every co-operative housing society is mandated by the Constitution of India.
+For this purpose, it hires the services of financial experts per government laws.
+Annual account audit of a co-operative housing society is mandated by the Constitution of India.
 The model bye-laws state that it is the responsibility of the Managing Committee to do an Accounts Audit within a period of six months from the closure of the financial year and before the Notice of Annual General Body Meeting.

 The first step is to appoint a Statutory Auditor from the panel of Auditors approved by the State Government or an experienced Chartered Accountant who holds a Certificate in Cooperative Audit issued by a recognized authority.
 However, the chosen Auditor is not allowed to be retained for more than two consecutive years.
 The selection of the Auditor is to be done by the Managing Committee at a General Body Meeting.
 At the same time, a society may select an Internal Auditor from within the society/committee (if they find it necessary).